svub/svenbuschbeck.net-v2/content/index.md

     Hi!
 I'm Sven, I work as web technology consultant, full-stack dev, (technical) writer, and crypto evangelist.
 I love applied technologies and believe in the power Open Source.
 skills:
   - title: Crypto
-    text:
+    text: >
-      I entered the crypto space in 2017 and joined the <a href="https://nimiq.com" target="_blank">Nimiq</a> project the same year.
-I contributed to front-end work (e.g. <a href="https://fastspot.io/ target="_blank">fastspot.io</a>, <a href="https://www.nimiq.com/staking-calculator/" target="_blank">staking calculator</a>) and content creation until mid-2022.
-I'm excited about the unlocking the potential of crypto for the society at large, advancing L1 and L2 technologies, as well as improving usability and privacy, and pushing for wider adoption.
+      I've entered the crypto space in 2017 and joined the <a href="https://nimiq.com" target="_blank">Nimiq</a> project the same year.
+I was working on front-end parts (e.g. <a href="https://fastspot.io/ target="_blank">fastspot.io</a>, <a href="https://www.nimiq.com/staking-calculator/" target="_blank">staking calculator</a>) and content creation until mid-2022.
+During these years I've seen the good and bad of crypto.
+But still, I can see big potential it has in bringing our society forward (private transacitons, sound money, DAOs, implications of immutability and trustlessness).
+And the tech (L1 and L2, ZKPs, side chains, encryption, ...) is just really fascinating.
+The challenge simply is: Let's make the useful usable!
     image: index-crypto.jpg
   - title: Web
     text: >
-      I've used so many frameworks, languages, and meta-languages over the years that I feel at home with them all.
-What matters is the usability of the user interface and the clarity and extensibility of the code infrastructure.
-Lately I've been using Vue.js with Typescript, HTML/Pug, Sass/Stylus, and Ionic mostly.
+      The web is a living thing, it's changing all the time.
+Over the years, I've used  many frameworks, languages, and meta-languages.
+I've basically grown up with web-development and feel at home on the web.
+The foundation for each project is a good idea and a powerful framework in combination with top usability/UX and clear/extensible code and infrastructure.
+I'm a big fan of Vue.js with Typescript, HTML/Pug, Sass/Stylus.
+I'm more and more dabbling my feet in Web3, bringing crypto and the web together.
     image: index-web.jpg
   - title: Content
     text: >